 Jamaican Grill - Looking for street meat??
 You found it!
 Seriously amazing!
 I had the jerk chicken and they even hand picked out the bones for me.
 32 Court St

 Beluga Bar – Might be a little tricky to locate as it's inside the mall.
 Stop and ask a local, they will gladly help you.
 They have very, very good Sushi!!!
 We had so much food off this menu.
 I’m not even kidding just our food ended up being $250 and everything was delicious!!
 Edamame was amazing!
 18 Church St

 Henry VIII - This place is an absolute must!
 If you can, go on a Saturday night and stay after for the dancing!!
 There is also a sushi place located on the upper level.
 69 South Road

-Royal Naval Dockyard - is a very great area.
-You should plan on spending a few hours walking around and a few more hours for the museum.
+Royal Naval Dockyard is a very great area and you should plan on spending a few hours walking around and a few more hours for the museum slash dolphin training.

 All the Forts – Scaur Hill Fort, Fort Hamilton, Fort St. Catherine and Museum, Alexandra Battery, Devonshire Fort, Ferry Island Fort and Burnt Point Fort, Fort Cunningham, Fort People, Fort William, Gates Fort, King’s Castle, Martello Tower, and St. David’s Battery.

 Bermuda Underwater Exploration Institute - (BUEI) is very informational and they just announced a new exhibit, Bermuda Triangle: Unlock the Secrets.
 Hopefully this is still open in May, because I absolutely cannot wait to see this!!